We use the first two of Moses’ Ten Commandments as a platform for studying IDOLATRY.

 3.”
 Who took you out of Egypt Land” (His deeds, kingship)

-Here the Speaker expects us to KNOW Him and ADDRESS Him by these Names and Titles.
-It would be rude, if not a sin, to ignore or distort them or mispronounce them, or replace them by other Names.
+Here the Speaker expects us to KNOW Him (rather than believe in Him) and ADDRESS Him by these Names and Titles.
+It would be rude, if not a sin, to ignore, distort or mispronounce them or replace them by other Names.

-Without knowing these names, you would not comprehend the Torah and its messages.
+Without knowing these names, you can’t comprehend the Torah (Bible) and you would not get its moral messages.
+These Names are the key to the Bible.

 So who is ELoHiM?